Triton-Robotics-Training/Embedded-Week-0/readme.md

 ### Logistics

 There will be weekly meetings, both online and in person.
-The shcedule is TBD and announced on Discord.
+The schedule is TBD and announced on Discord.

 ### Prerequisites